mnowotnik/fzshell/README.md

 - linting: `make lint` (requires `staticcheck`)
 - coverage report: `make cover-report`

+## Contribution guidelines

+Collaborators working on shared improvements should base their work on the `functional-tests` branch for the current cycle.
+Please create feature branches from `functional-tests` and submit pull requests back to it so ongoing work remains aligned.

 ## On the way to 1.0.0

 fzshell is still in beta, however the specification is unlikely to change, unless